Last Updated: September 27, 2019 Abhishek Gurung

 Veerabhadra Temple: See surplus 16th Century carvings and fresco paintings of done in Vijayanagara architectural style in Lepakshi

-Veerabhadra Temple is one of the famous ancient temples located in the state of Andhra Pradesh and it displays surplus carving examples all around the temple.
+Veerabhadra Temple is one of the famous ancient temples located in the state of Andhra Pradesh, displaying intricate carvings all across the temple.
 This 16th century shrine features Vijayanagara style of architecture with fresco paintings on the ceilings and walls displaying in detail every scene of Rama and Krishna from the tale of Ramayana and Mahabharata.
+The temple is a heritage monument and displays beautiful works of art, history, and devotion that existed during the time of the Vijayanagar Empire.

 - Main Deity: Lord Veerabhadra